 Top AI Use Cases for Utility Companies

-There are several incredibly strong use cases that demonstrate how E&U organizations can incorporate AI to streamline operations.AI Use Case 1: Predictive Asset Maintenance
+Several incredibly strong use cases demonstrate how E&U organizations can incorporate AI to streamline operations.AI Use Case 1: Predictive Asset Maintenance

 Predictive maintenance for equipment and assets is one of the primary applications of AI in utilities.
 By analyzing vast amounts of data from sensors and equipment, AI algorithms can predict potential equipment failures before they occur, so organizations can schedule proactive maintenance activities.
 For example: Imagine a scenario where a utility can use the power of AI to support proactive pole maintenance.
 Using a combination of drone- or helicopter-captured video and GIS data, AI models can:- accurately identify common pole defects or risks such as leaning poles, heavy vegetation, decaying wood, and transformer issues like corrosion.